jtmoon79/coverlovin2/README.md

 - Does not handle Various Artist albums.

+- --search-discogs can only retrieve jpg file no matter the --image-type passed.

 - Multi-threading is only a rudimentary implementation.
 Does not efficiently queue non-overlapping tasks, i.e. the artist-album directory search phase must entirely finish before the album cover search phase begins, e.g. will not do HTTP searches